Chinese Muslim Cultural and Fraternal Association

-The Chinese Muslim Cultural and Fraternal Association (CMCFA; 中華回教博愛社) is an Islamic organisation in Hong Kong, with around 250,000 members.
+The Chinese Muslim Cultural and Fraternal Association (CMCFA; 中華回教博愛社) is an Islamic organisation in Hong Kong.
 The group currently operates five different schools in Hong Kong.

-The head office is in Wan Chai.
+The head office is in 7 Chan Tong Lane, Wan Chai.

 History

-The association was founded in 1922 at 7 Chan Tong Lane, Wan Chai.
+The association was founded in 1918 and acquired the current site at 7 Chan Tong Lane in 1922.
 It was then incorporated as a charity organisation in 1963.

 Activities

 The association not only conduct religious activities related to the Chinese Muslims, but they also manage and maintain six non-profit schools: one college, two primary schools and three kindergartens.